 Investments are categorized according to the fair value hierarchy established by GASB Statement No. 72.
-Investments of The Trust are stated at fair value based upon quoted market prices.
-As of September 30, 2020, there were no investments categorized according to the fair value hierarchy established by GASB Statement No. 72.
+As of September 30, 2021, there were no investments categorized according to the fair value hierarchy established by GASB Statement No. 72.

 1-E-2.
 Receivables